 Everyone knows that all spending on your plastic adds to the bill and the debt increases.
 A common mistake amongst credit card users is to make the minimum monthly repayments towards the bill.
 However, each time you make the only minimum payment to your bill the interest is adding up and your debt continues to rise.

 Even if you stop spending on your credit card completely, it could take you years to clear your debt by making only the minimum payments.
-This is due to the large amount of interest you would be adding to the debt.
+This is due to a large amount of interest you would be adding to the debt.

 How Minimum Payments are Calculated

 Minimum payments are calculated by taking a percentage of the total balance.
-It is typically around two percent, or £5, whichever is higher.
+It is typically around two per cent, or £5, whichever is higher.
 But this can vary depending on the credit card.
 Bear in mind that the minimum payment goes towards the interest and the amount that you originally borrowed.

-For example, with the £200 washing machine the minimum payment would usually be around £5 per month.
-This sounds ideal to many people, such a low minimum payment may seem insignificant,.
+For example, with the £200 washing machine, the minimum payment would usually be around £5 per month.
+This sounds ideal to many people, but such a low minimum payment may seem insignificant,.
 But on a typical 23.1% APR credit card it would take over two years to repay and cost over £100 in added interest.
 That’s more than half of the cost of the washing machine in interest alone.

-Attractive offers such as 0% interest offers for a limited time period, can be hard to resist.
+Attractive offers such as a 0% interest offer for a limited time period, can be hard to resist.
 While this sounds great, it can end with a large interest fee being added to your bill.
-If you don’t completely pay off your full balance before the the end of the limited time period.
+If you don’t completely pay off your full balance before the end of the limited time period.
 This is another lesson many credit card customers have learned the hard way.
 When you first take out the card you’re effectively borrowing for free as there is no interest.

 For many people, it is easy to get carried away and build up quite a balance.
 With a mindset that all you need to do is repay the balance before the 0% interest runs out.
 But that date fast approaches, and before you know it you are struggling to find the money to repay the full amount in time.
 Once interest charges are added to the account it can be difficult to repay the debt in full.

-You might think you would use a new credit card for a one off purchase then repay the balance.
+You might think you would use a new credit card for a one-off purchase and then repay the balance.
 But once that plastic is available the temptation to use it is usually powerful.
 Especially when the bills come in.
 This is a situation that is all too common with many credit card users.
 Using the card to fill a financial deficit between your income and your expenses can quickly result in a large debt.

 If you find yourself in this position with a spiralling credit card debt, there may be other financial options available to you.
-For example you may benefit from paying the credit card debt off with a loan.
+For example, you may benefit from paying the credit card debt off with a loan.
 Talking to an advisor who can discuss loan options with you is a good idea.
 As they may be able to offer you a better interest rate.